-This summer has been sweltering but before it comes to an end pack in one last family adventure.
-There’s still plenty of time to get wet and wild with a local white water rafting trip.
-Suit up and grab your floatation devices because you’re about to beat the heat, get a good dose of adrenaline and make memories that will last a lifetime.
-Read on to find out which guide will teach you how to ride the river like a pro.
+The summer’s swelter is dying down but that doesn’t mean the fun has to.
+There’s still plenty of time left to get wet and wild with a local white water rafting trip.
+Suit up and grab your floatation devices because you’re about to beat the heat once again, get a good dose of adrenaline and make memories that will last a lifetime.
+Read on to find the perfect guide and river ride for your crew.

 photo: River Drifters via yelp